-MADE IN ACAPULCO: The Emilia Cruz Stories will be released on 26 October.
-The book is a collection of 5 short stories, many of which were inspired by real events in Mexico.
+MADE IN ACAPULCO: The Emilia Cruz Stories is a collection of 5 short stories, many of which were inspired by real events in Mexico.
 The stories take place before the action in the full-length Emilia Cruz novels, including CLIFF DIVER and HAT DANCE:

 The Beast captures Emilia’s struggle to become the first female detective on the Acapulco police force.
 It previously appeared in The Huffington Post’s Huff/Post 50 Featured Fiction showcase.